UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module4/module4_18.md

 list1 = [1, 2.0, 3, 4.5] + ['nine', 'ten', 'eleven', 'twelve']
 ```

-We can add, but other operators are not supportive.
+We can add, but other operators are not supported.

 ``` python
 [1, 2.0, 3, 4.5] * [5, 6, 7, 8]